ushahidi/riverid-python/README.md

 `vim /etc/mongodb.conf`
 `nano /etc/mongodb.conf`

+3. Restart MongoDB to make sure your new configuration is loaded.
+`/etc/init.d/mongodb restart`

-3. Whitelist the IP addresses which need access to the MongoDB node (replace `10.1.2.3` and repeat for each):
+4. Whitelist the IP addresses which need access to the MongoDB node (replace `10.1.2.3` and repeat for each):
 `iptables -I INPUT 1 -p tcp --dport 27017 -s 10.1.2.3 -j ACCEPT`

-4. After whitelisting the IP addresses, save the firewall configuration for restore after reboot:
+5. After whitelisting the IP addresses, save the firewall configuration for restore after reboot:
 `iptables-save > /etc/firewall.conf`

 ## Documentation